 Lamborghini claims the be able to seat 4, 6’ tall people comfortably in the Urus, and from the images, it seems viable.
 The dimensions all check out.
 They also added that it has a “low seating” style which would seem awkward for someone who is over 6’ tall.
 Other than that, the interior looks fantastic.
-The center console has the same pilot-like control scheme as the Aventador and Huracan with the addition of 2 touch screens.
-The lower screen is used for climate control or as a writing pad, and the top screen is for the navigation, and media, as seen in the new Audi A8.
+The centre console has the same pilot-like control scheme as the Aventador and Huracan with the addition of 2 touch screens.
+The lower screen is used for climate control or a writing pad, and the top screen is for the navigation, and media, as seen in the new Audi A8.
 Honey-comb stitching in the optional Alcantara seats, or the optional 18-way seats with massage and cooling, will keep you comfy on the long drives.
-The boot has enough space to take some of your belongings with you, with a leather and Alcantara covered 600-litre trunk.
+The boot has enough space to take some of your belongings with you, with leather and Alcantara covered 600-litre trunk.
 Whereas the supercars from Lamborghini were more focused on an interior mimicking the cockpit of a fighter jet with leather seats, the Urus takes a different route and brings a more luxurious and high-quality feel.

 Under the hood is a 4.0L twin-turbo V8 engine (same as the Audi RS6 and Bentley Benteyga) strapped to an 8-speed transmission, that powers all four wheels.
 Which is a big deal because this is the first time Lamborghini has fitted a turbo, let alone 2, to a vehicle.
 It produces 641hp and gives the driver a 0-60 time of just 3.6 seconds, and a top speed of 187mph, which makes it the fastest production SUV on earth, over the Jeep Trackhawk.
 Lamborghini used the V8 instead of the V10 that’s in the Huracan, and V12 in the Aventador because it was lighter and better for the fuel economy of 22.2mpg.
 Speaking of weight loss, the exterior and interior are littered with carbon fiber to shave off the lbs, which give it the best power-to-weight ratio in its class.
 Mix that in with a 48-volt electrical system and anti-roll suspension and the Urus will go around corners nearly flat.
 The 4-wheel steering doesn’t hurt either when it comes to track day, which Lamborghini says the Urus will be more than suitable for.
-The Urus comes with six wild driving modes: Strada, Sport, Corsa, Sabbia (Sand), Terra (Off-Road), and Neve (Snow), one for each terrain.
+The Urus comes with a wild 6 driving modes: Strada, Sport, Corsa, Sabbia (Sand), Terra (Off-Road), and Neve (Snow), one for each terrain.
 As convenient as these driving modes may be, it’s hard to imagine the Urus being driven on any surface but pavement.
 Having the option may change your mind